OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 The file is organized into several functional sections.
 Each section corresponds to an aspect of the hydrodynamics model or the submerged substructure.
-A sample HydroDyn primary input file is given in Appendix A.
+A sample HydroDyn primary input file is given in :ref:`hd-primary-input_example`.

 If this manual refers to an ID in a table entry, this is an integer identifier for the table entry, and these IDs do not need to be